He's So Fine

-Holding onto him with both arms and legs like a monkey, she squeezed him tight.
-“I’ve g-g-got y-y-you,” she stuttered through already chattering teeth, and climbed on top of his head, sending him under again.
+Holding on to him with both arms and legs like a monkey clinging to a tree, she squeezed him tight.
+“I’ve g-g-got y-y-you,” she stuttered through already chattering teeth, then climbed on top of his head, sending him under again.

 Jesus.
-He managed to yank her off of him and get her head above water.
-“Hey—“
+He managed to yank her off him and get her head above water.
+“Hey—”

 “D-don’t panic,” she told him earnestly.
 “It’s g-g-gonna be o-o-okay.”

-She actually thought she was trying to save him.
-If the situation wasn’t so deadly, Cole might have thought some of this was funny.
-But she was turning into a popsicle before his very eyes, and so was he.
-“Listen, just relax—“
+She actually thought she was saving him.
+If the situation weren’t so deadly, Cole might have thought some of this was funny.
+But she was turning into a Popsicle before his very eyes, and so was he.
+“Listen, just relax—”

 For the love of God.
 “Stop trying to save me,” he told her.
 “I’m begging you.”